Vice presidential candidacy of Sarah Palin: "Going Rogue"

 Palin gave an impromptu news conference on a Colorado tarmac, reportedly against the wishes of the campaign.
 She publicly contradicted the campaign's decision to pull out of Michigan.

 On October 25, news stories by Politico and CNN reported dissension within the campaign.
 A McCain aide said Palin had "gone rogue", placing her own future political interests ahead of the McCain/Palin ticket, directly contradicting her running mate's positions and disobeying directions from campaign managers.
 (A year after the election, Palin would title her memoir after this accusation.)

 An unnamed Palin ally "outside the campaign" said that Palin felt "completely mismanaged and mishandled and ill advised ...
 Recently, she's gone from relying on McCain advisers who were assigned to her to relying on her own instincts."
-A unnamed McCain source reported: "She is a diva.
+An unnamed McCain source reported: "She is a diva.
 She takes no advice from anyone.; She does not have any relationships of trust with any of us, her family or anyone else.; Also, she is playing for her own future and sees herself as the next leader of the party.
 Remember: Divas trust only unto themselves, as they see themselves as the beginning and end of all wisdom."

 On November 1, Saturday Night Live featured Tina Fey as Palin, this time in a sketch featuring the real John McCain.
 Echoing the earlier reports, Fey (as Palin) turned to the camera, away from McCain, and says "Okay, listen up, everybody, I'm going rogue right now, so keep your voices down!
 Available now, we've got a bunch of these Palin 2012 t-shirts."